fortify/sample-parser/README.md

 ## Installation to SSC
 - SSC version 17.10 supports only basic installation of plugin through filesystem
-- Plugin installation directory is given by VM system property `fortify.home` and plugin directory configuration property `plugin.dir` in `com.fortify.plugin.framework.cfg` (`WEB-INF/plugin-framework/etc`)
+- Plugin installation directory is given by VM system property `fortify.home` and plugin directory configuration property `plugin.dir` in `com.fortify.plugin.framework.properties` (`WEB-INF/plugin-framework/etc`)
  - By default the location for plugin installation is in `<user.home>/.fortify/plugin-framework/plugins`
 - Before plugin is started, it is first transformed to OSGi bundle that can be started in SSC's plugin container
  - Transformed bundle is by default stored in `<user.home>/.fortify/plugin-framework/plugin-bundles`
-    - Location can be modified by setting `fortify.home` VM system property and `plugin.bundles.dir` property in `com.fortify.plugin.framework.cfg` (`WEB-INF/plugin-framework/etc`)
+    - Location can be modified by setting `fortify.home` VM system property and `plugin.bundles.dir` property in `com.fortify.plugin.framework.properties` (`WEB-INF/plugin-framework/etc`)
  - Transformation injects:
     - OSGi related properties to `META-INF/MANIFEST.MF` of plugin
     - OSGi blueprint contexts with necessary beans to `OSGI-INF/blueprint`